EU ministers seek deals on climate laws as economy woes test green pledges

 Countries are considering weakening other parts of the laws, according to deals drafted ahead of the ministers' meeting seen by Reuters.

-The draft agreements would make some targets voluntary rather than legally binding, including a target to reduce primary energy consumption and a target for renewables to account for 2.6% of transport fuels by 2030.
+The draft agreements would make some targets voluntary rather than legally binding, including a target to reduce primary energy consumption this decade.

 Countries are also considering lowering a target for half of hydrogen used by industry to come from renewable sources by 2030.

 Some diplomats raised concerns that the changes, if approved, would cause the EU to miss its climate goals.
-But others said they expected countries to preserve the core elements needed to meet emissions targets.
+But others said they expected countries to preserve the core elements needed to meet emissions targets - and that without some concessions, deals on the laws would struggle to win majority support among countries.

+"It's a very, very delicate balance which has to be struck," one diplomat said.

 ((Kate.Abnett@thomsonreuters.com;))